umeshkumawat/Asp-Core-3-Cookie-Authentication/README.md

 In the Home controller, decorate one of the action method with [Authorize] attribute.

 In the action method we which we added in cookie login path; create claims/claimidentity/claimprincipal.

+Once we call HttpContext.SignInAsync() a new cookie is created and this means the user is now authenticated.